siyangsun/bullet-hell-game/README.md

 This stores all of an *Enemy*'s collisions in a QList container, in which we check each item to see whether or not the colliding item was a bullet.
 I'd like to implement this in a different way using iterators or generic algorithms next.
 Another way I would try to spice up my game is to implement an enemy type that requires copy+swap or something.

 ### Short Term Bugs
--Money powerup only gives points when shot, not collected- this is because the way I set it up to give points is as an *Enemy* object
++ Money powerup only gives points when shot, not collected- this is because the way I set it up to give points is as an *Enemy* object
--Bandaid powerup can heal more than full, which doesn't really make sense.
++ Bandaid powerup can heal more than full, which doesn't really make sense.
 Also makes the game pretty easy
--Weird hitbox on the roadblock sprite
++ Weird hitbox on the roadblock sprite